 Your license assignment is active.
 Webex automatically assigns the licenses, so that group members can use those services when they become Active.

-Sign in to your organization at https://admin.webex.com and open the Users page.
+Sign in to https://admin.webex.com and open the Users page.

 Acknowledge the warning.